mercansezer/react-travel-list/README.md

 - **Derived States:** Leveraging derived states to compute values based on state changes.
 - **Lifting State Up:** Sharing state between components to keep them in sync.

+## Demo

+You can click [here](https://app.netlify.com/sites/travel-list-sezer/overview) for a live demo.